asantagata/fruit-ui/docs/md/core/bindings.md

 # Bindings

 FRUIT components have stateful reactivity, meaning it is never *necessary* to do direct DOM manipulation; every DOM property *can* be dependent on a manipulated state as needed.
-However, unlike most other frameworks, FRUIT gives you tools to do fine-grained DOM manipulation on your templates and components if you like; sometimes, a full-fledged component rerender just isn't always necessary.
+However, unlike most other frameworks, FRUIT gives you tools to do fine-grained DOM manipulation on your templates and components if you like; sometimes, a full-fledged component rerender just isn't necessary.

 *Bindings* are references to the descendants of a component.
 They allow you to target, apply updates to, or even entirely rerender a specific descendant.